AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-generate-image-api-tutorial.md

 * Next, add aspect ratio, localized style, and style preset customizations
 * Finally, generate localized images for multiple locations

-Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump straight to the full source code](#full-example) at the bottom of this webpage.
+Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump immediately to the full source code](#full-example) at the bottom of this webpage.

 ## Prerequisites